 The fashion world can broadly be divided up into people who love colour and those who feel most comfortable in soft beiges and muted tones.
-It's fair to say that the fashion gods have not looked kindly upon the former crowd the past few seasons.
-Thanks to designers such as Nanushka, A.W.A.K.E and Lemaire, the world has become awash with head-to-toe camel-coloured ensembles and biscuit-toned basics, which were not only embraced in the summer months but have also spread like wildfire this winter.
+It's fair to say that the fashion gods have not looked kindly upon the former crowd over the last year or two.
+Thanks to designers such as Nanushka, A.W.A.K.E and Lemaire, the world has become awash with head-to-toe camel-coloured ensembles and biscuit-toned basics, which were not only embraced in the summer months but have also proliferated this autumn.

 While I will always have time for the expensive-looking power of earthy hues, I've recently experienced a serious case of beige fatigue.
 This is saying something because I am firmly in the colour-ambivalent camp, and have to force myself to add notes of colour into my wardrobe of navy, brown and black.
-However, over the last few months, I've found the sea of same tones has grown a little repetitive, and, in my opinion, in need of a little excitement this spring.
+However, over the last month, I've found the sea of same-same tones has grown a little repetitive, and, in my opinion, in need of a little excitement.

 Layer Up With a Colour-Pop Knit

-Style Notes: A pair of tailored trousers and an oversized trench is a classic minimalist pairing.
-Add a red knotted jumper over the top, and suddenly, the whole things feels 10 times chicer.
+Style Notes: A pair of tailored trousers and an oversize trench is a classic minimalist pairing.
+Add a red knotted jumper over the top, and suddenly, the whole thing feels 10 times chicer.

 Try Gen-Z Yellow

-Style Notes: Forget Millennial Pink—this season, it's all about Gen-Z yellow.
+Style Notes: Forget Millennial Pink—it's all about Gen-Z yellow.
 Luckily for the colour ambivalent, it's a relatively approachable hue and can easily be incorporated into a neutral wardrobe.
 Just treat it the same way you would white or beige (it looks fab with denim).

 Experiment With Tonal Dressing